jon-harper/OmniBox/docs/tour.md

 These are the components, as numbered in the picture above.

-1. :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-f-box: Main Body - Front
+1. :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-f-box-outline: Main Body - Front
-2. :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-c-box: Main Body - Crossbar
+2. :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-c-box-outline: Main Body - Crossbar
-3. :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-r-box: Main Body - Rear
+3. :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-r-box-outline: Main Body - Rear
-4. :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-f-box: Base - Front
+4. :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front
-5. :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-r-box: Base - Rear
+5. :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-r-box-outline: Base - Rear

 ### Universal Parts

 These are required and do not have variations.

-#### :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-f-box: Base - Front
+#### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front

 This is the front part of a two base pieces that cover the power supply.
 There is a 30mm x 11mm rocker switch cutout in front, as well as air vents and an optional 40mm fan.

-#### :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-r-box: Base - Rear
+#### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-r-box-outline: Base - Rear

 The back covers the rest of the power supply and mounts a fused IEC power plug.

-#### :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-c-box: Main Body - Crossbar
+#### :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-c-box-outline: Main Body - Crossbar

 This is a crossbar that joins and covers the joint between the lids and front display.